citation-style-language/documentation/specification.rst

 call-number
     call number (to locate the item in a library)

+citation-key
+    Identifier of the item in the input data file (analogous to BiTeX entrykey);
+    Use this variable to facilitate conversion between word-processor and plain-text writing systems;
+    For an identifer intended as formatted output label for a citation (e.g.
+    "Ferr78"), use ``citation-label`` instead

 citation-label
-    label identifying the item in in-text citations of label styles (e.g.
+    Label identifying the item in in-text citations of label styles (e.g.
+    "Ferr78");
-    "Ferr78").
-May be assigned by the CSL processor based on item metadata.
+    May be assigned by the CSL processor based on item metadata;
+    For the identifier of the item in the input data file, use ``citation-key`` instead

 citation-number
     index (starting at 1) of the cited reference in the bibliography (generated